Javiery3889/C-Hash-Lookup-Utility/README.md

 * Possible improvements/features
   * Add multithreading to enable reduce wait time when executing the program.
   * Error handling of wordlist file (e.g check to see if the file is a .txt file)

+# Task 2 (Password Lookup Program)
+* This program takes in 2 parameters, 2 files to be exact: first argument is for the location of the file with the username and the digest of the respective user's password (similar to /etc/shadow file in linux systems).
+The second file will be the lookup table we will be using containing all the possible password and hash pair. (we will be using mytab2411.txt as the lookup table)
+* This program compares each user's password hash with each hash in mytab2411.txt until EOF.
+The program also checks if the user's password digest is valid by checking the digest length.
+  # Demo (Task 2)